What Is a Health Educator?

 - Problem-solving: identifying and avoiding obstacles; gathering and analyzing data.

-Study Public Health at Elmhurst College
+Study Public Health at Elmhurst University

 You’ll learn how to analyze new health findings and turn them into actionable advice that improves people’s well-being.
 You can also choose to pursue an advanced degree via Elmhurst’s master of public health program.